HewlettPackard/hpegl-vmaas-terraform-resources/docs/data-sources/hpegl_vmaas_datastore.md

 subcategory: ""
 description: |-
   Use this data source to get the data store of a cluster which should be used for
           the instance to be provisioned.
-This data can be fetched under Infrastructure->Clouds->Data Stores
 ---

 # hpegl_vmaas_datastore (Data Source)

 Use this data source to get the data store of a cluster which should be used for
 		the instance to be provisioned.
-This data can be fetched under Infrastructure->Clouds->Data Stores